ToadHanks/bannerji/README.md

 Caution
 --------
 Emoji rendering is not possible at the moment in Windows OS due to their UTF-8 encoding issues.
-Ignore the ````r "Rtools required to build packages..." warning in Windows.````
+Ignore the ````r "Rtools required to build packages..." warning, if it occurs.
+It occurs randomly on various machines with this package.````

 Project
 -------